-Unilever Australasia indicated that the review and consultation period have been severely limited and does not resolve the wider regulatory issue of foods containing trace levels of contaminants when a risk assessment has demonstrated little or no public health and safety concerns.
-Food Liaison Ltd, the FBIA and Nestle Australia similarly raised issues in relation to foods containing trace levels of contaminants, particularly, in imported foods.
+Unilever Australasia indicated that the review and consultation period were severely limited and did not resolve the wider regulatory issue of foods containing trace levels of contaminants when a risk assessment has demonstrated little or no public health and safety concerns.
+Food Liaison Ltd, the FBIA and Nestlé Australia similarly raised issues in relation to foods containing trace levels of contaminants, particularly, in imported foods.

-Whilst acknowledging that the consultation was limited, FSANZ will further consider the issue of trace levels of contaminants in the food supply before a Final Assessment is made of P294.
+Whilst acknowledging that the consultation was limited, FSANZ will further consider the issue of trace levels of contaminants in the food supply as detailed in Section 4.3.